 - 7.5.2 The Operational radio shall cope with rapid temperature fluctuations of up to 3°C/second.
-(M) - 7.5.3 The Operational radio shall be capable of withstanding exposure to extreme environmental conditions [IEC 721 part 1].
+(M) - 7.5.3 The Operational radio shall be capable of withstanding exposure to extreme environmental conditions [IEC 60721 part 1/EN 60721].
+The lowest class defined in this standard shall be fulfilled as minimum.
+Higher classes may be selected based on national needs.
 (M)